Applications of artificial intelligence: Chemistry and biology

 There is research about which types of computer-aided chemistry would benefit from machine learning.
 A deep learning AI-based process has been developed that uses genome databases to design novel proteins based on evolutionary algorithms.
 Machine learning has also been used for protein design with pre-specified functional sites, predicting molecular properties, and exploring large chemical/reaction spaces.

 Using drug discovery AI algorithms, researchers generated 40,000 potential chemical weapon candidates, helping in the regulation of such chemicals to prevent synthesizing them for real harm.

-There are various types of applications for machine learning in decoding human biology, such as helping to map gene expression patterns to functional activation patterns or identifying functional DNA motifs.
+Applications for machine learning in decoding human biology include helping to map gene expression patterns to functional activation patterns or identifying functional DNA motifs.
 It is widely used in genetic research.

-There also is some use of machine learning in synthetic biology, disease biology, nanotechnology (e.g. nanostructured materials and bionanotechnology), and materials science.
+There is some use of machine learning in synthetic biology, disease biology, nanotechnology (e.g., nanostructured materials and bionanotechnology), and materials science.

 Security and surveillance

 Cyber security

-Cyber security companies are adopting neural networks, machine learning, and natural language processing to improve their systems.
+Cyber security companies have used neural networks, machine learning, and natural language processing.
 Applications of AI in cyber security include: